-Kathleen begins her tenure as Artistic Director of Dayton Opera having worked with the company for over twelve years as Stage Director for fifteen performances, including most recently the lively production of the La Cenerentola in 2020, The Barber of Seville and Rigoletto in 2018, and an imaginative staging of Salome to close the 2018-2019 season.
+Kathleen Clawson begins her tenure as Artistic Director of Dayton Opera, having worked with the company for over twelve years as Stage Director for fifteen performances, including most recently the lively production of the La Cenerentola in 2020, The Barber of Seville and Rigoletto in 2018, and an imaginative staging of Salome to close the 2018-2019 season.

-Last season, as Artistic Director Designate, Kathleen was the Producing Director of the Virtual Streams of Postcards from Dayton and Libiamo!
+Last season, as Artistic Director Designate, Kathleen was the Producing Director of the Virtual Streams programs Postcards from Dayton and Libiamo!
 A Celebration of Dayton Opera.
 She began her association with Dayton Opera in 2009, directing L’elisir d’amore and has been back every season since, directing productions of La Traviata, The Telephone (AIR Tour), Faust, Fidelio, La Bohème, Lucia di Lammermoor, The Great Wagner Concert, Aida, The Magic Flute, Otello, The Abduction from the Seraglio, The Barber of Seville, Rigoletto, Salome, A Cinderella Trilogy (AIR Tour), and La Cenerentola.